ClusterHQ/powerstrip/README.rst

     {
         Type: "post-hook",

+        I'd suggest OriginalRequest: { same structure as pre-hook request body }
         OriginalClientMethod: "POST",
         OriginalClientRequest: "/v1.16/containers/create",
         OriginalClientBody: { ... },

+        And this could be DockerResponse: { same structure as post-hook response body }
         DockerResponseContentType: "text/plain",
+        Parsing the body /sometimes/ but not other times is probably a bad idea.
+        It's extra complexity and an extra place for the plugin developer to make a mistake.
+        I see the appeal of parsing the json for the application but think the benefits are pretty much balanced out by the drawbacks.
         DockerResponseBody: { ... } (if application/json)
                             or "not found" (if text/plain)
                             or null (if it was a GET request),